-The risk related to the equity portfolio in the banking book is the risk associated with the possibility of incurring losses as the result of fluctuations in market prices, disputes among shareholders and/or default on the positions making up the equity portfolio with a medium to long time horizon (for example the Group's stakes in Telefónica, S.A., Erste Group Bank A.G., Coral Homes, S.L. ("Coral Homes") and Banco de Fomento de Angola ("BFA")).
+The risk related to the equity portfolio in the banking book is the risk associated with the possibility of incurring losses as the result of fluctuations in market prices, disputes among shareholders and/or default on the positions making up the equity portfolio with a medium to long time horizon (for example the Group's stakes in Telefónica, S.A. ("Telefónica"), Erste and Banco de Fomento de Angola SA).
 Thus, the Group faces risks derived from any potential acquisitions and divestments as well as the inherent risks to which the investees are exposed, for instance, in their management, business sector, geography and regulatory framework.
-The exposure and the capital requirements of the equity portfolio totalled \in 8,050 million and \in 1,465 million respectively.
-This represents 3% of total credit risk exposure and 14% of total credit capital requirements, which implies an increase of \in 934 million and \in 83 million respectively compared to 2018.
-Both exposure and capital requirements of the equity portfolio include those of the Group's insurance subsidiary VidaCaixa, S.A. de Seguros y Reaseguros ("VidaCaixa"), given that the insurance business is consolidated by the equity method in the prudential balance sheet according to capital regulation.
+The exposure and the capital requirements of the equity portfolio totalled ε 7,585 million and ε 1,568 million, respectively, as of 31 March 2021 (ε 6,717 million and ε 1,338 million, respectively as of 31 December 2020 and ε 8,057 million and ε 1,465 million by year-end 2019), representing 1.2% of total credit risk exposure and 10.5% of total credit capital requirements (1.7% and 13.0%, respectively, as at 31 December 2020 and 2.7% and 13.8%, respectively, as at 31 December 2019).
+Both exposure and capital requirements of the equity portfolio include those of the Group's insurance subsidiary VidaCaixa, S.A.U. de Seguros y Reaseguros ("VidaCaixa"), given that the insurance business is consolidated by the equity method in the prudential balance sheet according to capital regulation.